 Prometrium can make you dizzy or drowsy when you first start taking it.
 Avoid driving or operating machinery until these side effects fade, or you are sure you understand how Prometrium affects you.

 Always follow your doctor’s instructions exactly when taking Prometrium.

-Prometrium may raise your risk of stroke, heart attack, dangerous blood clots, and cancers of the breasts, endometrium, and ovaries.
+Prometrium may raise your risk of stroke, heart attack, dangerous blood clots, dementia, and cancers of the breasts, endometrium, and ovaries.

 Common side effects of Prometrium include hot flashes, weight changes, dizziness, spinning sensation, stomach upset, cramps, trouble sleeping, nausea, bloating, joint or muscle pain, acne, abnormal hair growth, and swollen or painful breasts.
 Many of these side effects fade after several weeks of taking Prometrium.

 Some women with depression may notice that it becomes worse while taking Prometrium.

 Notify your doctor if side effects worsen.
 Call your doctor if you experience vision changes, breast lumps, weakness on one side, pain in your chest, jaw, or left arm, swelling in your extremities, rapid, pounding heartbeat, yellowing of the eyes or skin (jaundice), or sudden, severe headache, dizziness, or confusion while taking Prometrium.